FNAR 342 Art in Rome

 John Nicholson.
 Art in Rome Manual.
 Rome Center.

 Note.
 The Manual is divided into Units corresponding to the class meetings.
-Read the Unit prior to each class meeting with reference to the Augenti texts, Refer also to the Thames & Hudson Dictionary of Art Terms.
+Read the Unit prior to each class meeting with reference to the Augenti or Gallico texts, Refer also to the Thames & Hudson Dictionary of Art Terms.

 Supplements with illustrations and study guides will be handed out at each meeting.

 Andrea Augenti (ed.)
 Rome Art and Archaeology.
 Scala.

 There will be three examinations on dates to be assigned.

 - Changes in examination dates are not open to negotiation.

 - Absence from an exam without a valid excuse will result in an F (0 points) for the exam.
 Make-up examinations will not be given for travel-related absences.

 - Cheating or dishonesty of any kind on an examination will be penalized with an F grade.

 Presence at class meeting is considered an essential form of participation in an on-site course.
 Questions and discussion are encouraged both during and after class meetings..